A “Step-by-Step” Guide to Borrowing from Rehab Financial Group

 - The first step to getting a rehab loan is to reach out to us by using either our online, pre-qualification form or by giving us a call.
 This initial contact will help us determine if you are likely to qualify for a loan with us.

 - After talking through some details about both your project and your financial situation, we will send you an editable PDF application.

 - The application includes several forms, disclosures, tax return releases, and checklist.
 You will need to fill out and sign ALL parts of the application and provide copies of the other documents requested on the checklist at the front of the application.

 - We cannot process your application until we have all of the application materials so be sure to double check that you have provided us with everything requested on the checklist.

 - A small, one-time only application fee will be charged to you to cover the cost of accessing your credit report as we review your application in full.

 - Your credit report, along with the rest of the application materials will be sent to our underwriter for approval.

-- You will usually receive an approval or denial letter within one business day of complete application submission.
+- You will usually receive a conditional or denial letter within one business day of complete application submission.